Synchronising files across machines

 Choose this if… You have a collection of various folders that you need shared to various different machines, and you would like many of the different machines to be able to edit them.
 You don’t need a server and thus you are happy for syncing to happen if and when the peers are online.
 And you don’t care about iOS.
 And you don’t mind wasting a few CPU cycles.
 I use this for synchronising my music production files across my studio machines, studio backup machines and gig machines.

-I am all in on syncthing.
-I install it on every machine I use regularly. it makes my life much better.
+I am all in on Syncthing.
+I install it on every machine I use regularly.
+It makes my life much better.

 I have a whole notebook of deep tips about it — see syncthing.